September 5, 2021

 Exquisite wedding rings have not left fashion catwalks and women’s hearts for many years.
-Models in the red rose and white gold is in trend.
+Models in red rose and white gold is in trend.
 Choose accessories in a laconic, classic design.
 Champagne diamond rings are especially popular this season.
 Such an exquisite decoration will not leave indifferent any girl.

 Sapphire is one of the most demanded stones for wedding and engagement rings for more than one century.
 It was used in this jewelry even before diamonds.
 And all thanks to the incredible strength of the stone and the beautiful blue or cornflower blue color.

 Delicate wedding rings with stones of deep blue color are at the height of fashion.
 Classic models made of white gold or platinum, decorated with large sapphires framed with diamonds, look especially stylish.
 The cold shine of the noble metal perfectly emphasizes the extraordinary shade of the stone.

 This stone can scratch over time if not cared for properly.
 And if worn carelessly, it can even crack.
 But, despite this, it is very popular among rings because of its beautiful delicate color.

 When choosing a stone for a ring that you intend to wear all your life, it is important to consider its strength on the Mohs scale, but not only.
 It is also very important to consider how prone the stone is to crack or crumble.
 If you want one of the below “unsuitable” stones, it needs to be encrusted in a frame that will reliably protect it.
 In this case, the ring will need to be worn very carefully, not to hit or scratch, and also not to expose it to liquid for a long time.